Eurobodalla Local Housing Strategy

 • employment opportunities.

-The Local Housing Strategy will identify actions Council can take to improve housing.
+The Housing Strategy will identify actions Council can take to improve housing.
 This includes key advocacy issues the NSW and Australian governments should address.

 Advocacy